kiwicom/konfetti/README.md

 Decimal("0.15")
 ```

-Sometimes you need to access to some secrets dynamically. `KiwiConfig` provides a way to do it:
+Sometimes you need to access to some secrets dynamically. `KWonfig` provides a way to do it:

 ```python
 >>> from app_name.settings import config